duggabe/gr-VWS-Project/README.md

 This repository is to provide GNU Radio support for the Vienna Wireless Society SDR Project.
 See the description at [Vienna Wireless Society Software Defined Receiver](https://github.com/KI3P/VWS-SDR/?tab=readme-ov-file#vienna-wireless-society-software-defined-receiver-vws-sdr).

 My development plan:
-* Simulate the VWS SDR functionality with GNU Radio using a FunCube Pro Plus and maybe a few other SDRs.
+* Simulate the VWS SDR functionality with GNU Radio using a FunCube Pro Plus.
   - FunCube to audio or ZMQ on Lenovo
   - FunCube to audio or ZMQ on rPi
 * Build a GNU Radio flowgraph for a SSB receiver using the simulation above.